headius/headius.github.io/_posts/2019-09-18-jruby-startup-time-exploration.md

 The last example I want to show is from the just-released OpenJDK 13, which brings to the table improved support for what they call "class data sharing" (CDS).

-The CDS feature started out as a paid option from Sun Microsystems and later Oracle, but as of OpenJDK 8 it is both free and Free.
+The CDS feature started out as a paid option from Sun Microsystems and later Oracle, but as of OpenJDK 10 it is both free and Free for all uses.
 Since that time, it has been improved to cache more data, more efficiently, and most recently it is now possible to generate the CDS "archive" dynamically based on a given run of the JVM.

 We can use the new `-XX:ArchiveClassesAtExit=filename.jsa` flag to produce one of these archives, and